 The difficulty of the subject matter and Selden's style of writing mean that this work is one that must be read several times to fully grasp its power and depth.
-However, the original tract is now almost 400 years old and copies are poor and hard to read.
-The purpose of this edition is to preserve in modern fonts the text of Selden's work as it appeared in 1661.
-Spelling, punctuation, and other peculiarities, have been retained to preserve something of the feel of the original.
+However, as the original tract is now almost 400 years old and copies are poor and hard to read, the purpose of this edition is to preserve in modern fonts the text of Selden's work as it appeared in 1661.
+Spelling, punctuation, and other peculiarities, have been retained, so much as this was possible, to preserve something of the feel of the original.
 The Greek fonts of the 17th century were oftentimes unrecognizable; we therefore cannot be absolutely assured of our accuracy in reproducing them here.
 In all cases of doubt, the original should be consulted.
 Page numbers of the original are preserved for easier reference and occur in brackets thus [56].
-We hope that that fully modernized edition can be produced at a later time, but for the present must content ourselves with this small contribution toward preserving and handing on Selden's most worthy work.
+We hope that a fully modernized edition can be produced at a later time, but for the present must content ourselves with this small contribution toward preserving and handing on Selden's most worthy work.
+A short synopsis is provided below to assist the reader in following Selden's main argument.